Brewnetic/CS122-Final-Group-Project-Guides/StarterPack3-TeamRolesResponsibilities.md

 ### Q: Does the Lead Developer have to code the most?

 **A:** Not necessarily.
-The Lead Dev focuses on architecture, reviews, and complex features.
-A skilled developer might code more code overall.
+The Lead Dev focuses on architecture, code review, and complex features.
+The other person might write more total lines.
 The point is specialization, not volume.

-### Q: What if someone doesn't like their assigned role?
+### Q: What if someone doesn't like one of their roles?

-**A:** Switch!
-You have 2 weeks.
-If someone hates being Tester, they can swap with another role.
-The key is to try it first before deciding.
+**A:** Swap!
+There are 2 weeks.
+If you hate being Tester, you can trade with your teammate or rebalance hats.
+The key is to try it first before deciding it's not a fit.

 ### Q: Do we need a Scrum Master?

-**A:** Not for a 2-week project.
-The Product Owner can facilitate meetings.
-In real teams, Scrum Masters run the process.
-For you, it's unnecessary overhead.
+**A:** No — not for a 2-week project with 2 people.
+The Product Owner can run the short check-ins.
+In real teams, Scrum Masters run the process; for this project it's unnecessary overhead.

-### Q: What if we're only 2 people?
+### Q: What if we're a team of 3?

-**A:** One person takes 2 roles.
-That's totally normal.
-Each person should still have a primary focus.
+**A:** One person takes one role, the other two each take one role, OR one person takes two and the other two each take one.
+Whatever balances the workload best.

-### Q: Does everyone present or just the Product Owner?
+### Q: Does only the Product Owner present?

-**A:** **Everyone presents.** The Product Owner might lead, but the Lead Dev explains architecture during Q&A, the Tester explains testing, etc.
+**A:** **Both teammates present.** The Product Owner might lead the pitch, but the Lead Dev should explain architecture during Q&A, the Tester should walk through the demo, and so on.
+Whoever has each hat covers that part.

 ---

 ## Your Role Checklist

-Before you start coding, complete this:
+Before any code gets written, complete this:

-- [ ] I understand what my primary role is
+- [ ] I know my **two roles**
-- [ ] I can explain my primary role's responsibilities
+- [ ] I can explain the responsibilities of both my roles
-- [ ] I know what my team members' roles are
+- [ ] I know which two roles my teammate is taking
-- [ ] I know what percentage of code I'm responsible for (roughly)
+- [ ] All four roles are covered between us
-- [ ] I understand that I still contribute to the full codebase
+- [ ] I understand I still contribute to the full codebase
-- [ ] Everyone on my team has agreed on their role
+- [ ] We've agreed on roles together (no one was assigned without input)
 - [ ] Roles are documented in the proposal
-- [ ] Everyone knows they have to present, regardless of role
+- [ ] Both of us know we have to present, regardless of role

 ---